Ali-Piccioni/pixipin/README.md

 ## About pixipin
 pixipin is a thin wrapper for pixi that provides helpful guarnatees on the version of pixi that will run.

-1. If the file `.pixipinrc`exists next to `pixi.toml`, then `pixipin` will update pixi to the speicfied version and execute pixi.
+1. When `.pixipinrc` exists, pixipin will use the version of pixi specific in that file.
-2. Otherwise, `pixipin` will update to the latest pixi version and execute `pixi`.
+2. Otherwise, pixipin defaults to the latest `pixi` version.

+pixipin automatically downloads and caches the pixi executibles.

 ## Installation
 ```